Conference program

 Daniele Cardinale

-Researcher, Karolinska Institutet; affiliated with Gymnastik- och idrottshögskolan (GIH) and the Swedish Sports Confederation (Riksidrottsförbundet) (SWE)
+Affiliated Researcher, Karolinska Institutet Performance Developer Officer, Swedish Sports Confederation (Riksidrottsförbundet) (SWE)

 Rodrigo Fernandez-Gonzalo